-- The parties agreement can combine any elements they wish – provided there is agreement.
+- The parties agreement can combine almost any elements they wish – provided there is agreement.

 - Portions of, or indeed a fund member’s whole superannuation fund, can be transferred to the other party as part of an agreement and consequent on a Court Order.

-- Once an agreement is reached between the parties, it can usually be confirmed by way of a formal Order, within a few weeks of the agreement being reached.
+- Once an agreement is reached between the parties, it can usually be confirmed by way of a formal Order, within about 4 weeks of the agreement being reached.

-- If proceedings are commenced in Court they can be stopped at any stage once an agreement is reached.
+- If proceedings are commenced in Court they can be stopped at any stage if an agreement is reached.

 - On separation, parties should consider immediately completing a new Will, and if appropriate, a new Power of Attorney, and Power of Enduring Guardianship.